 During a call, you can block and unblock your local video and replace it with a system-generated image.
+If you are hosting a videoconference with your embedded MCU, you have the additional option of hiding your video from the videoconference layout, as described in Hiding your Video and Audio from the Videoconference on page 73.

 Alternatively, you can also configure your XT Series to block video input from your local endpoint by default at the start of each call.
-For more information, see Blocking Video Input by Default on page 75.
+For more information, see Blocking Video Input by Default on page 86.